dejlek/itl/README.md

   has a name, a type, and an optional flag indicating if the field is optional.
 The name of each field must be unique.
 - **union** - A union represents a value from a finite set of types.
-  A union has a discriminator type that is used to determine the actual type and a non-empty set of fields.
+  A union has a discriminator type (int, fixed, string) that is used to determine the actual type and a non-empty set of fields.
 A union field has a name, a type, and a set of labels of the discriminator type.
+A label must correspond to a named value of the discriminator type.
 The name of each field must be unique.
 The pair-wise intersection of union field labels must be disjoint.
 An empty set of labels means that this field is the default.
+- **alias** - An alias for another type.
+An alias has a name and type.

 # Float Models